EventStore/EventStore/docs/server/features/connectors/features.md

 By default, if no filter is specified, the system will consume from the `$all` stream, excluding system events.
 :::

-#### EventStoreDB Record
+#### KurrentDB Record

-When a connector consumes events from EventStoreDB, you have access to the following objects that represent EventStoreDB records:
+When a connector consumes events from KurrentDB, you have access to the following objects that represent KurrentDB records:

 ```json
 {